Like Jennie: Background and release

-After departing from YG Entertainment for solo activities, Jennie established her own record label named Odd Atelier in November 2023.
-She then signed as a solo artist with Columbia Records in partnership with Odd Atelier in September 2024.
-Jennie released "Mantra", "Love Hangover", and "ExtraL" between October 2024 and February 2025 as the first three singles from her debut studio album.
-On January 21, she officially announced the album's title Ruby and its release date of March 7, 2025.
-She revealed the tracklist on February 18, which contained a song titled "Like Jennie".
-On February 27, Jennie released an album sampler video with snippets of "Like Jennie" and other unreleased songs from the album.
-She confirmed it to be the album's title track with a teaser video released on March 3 showing various Polaroid photos of herself over a snippet of the chorus.
-The following day on March 4, she released a concept photo for the single depicting her gazing into the camera as she wears a red spacesuit.
+On February 18, 2025, Jennie revealed the tracklist of her debut solo album, Ruby, which contained a song titled "Like Jennie".
+On February 27, Jennie released an album sampler video with snippets of unreleased songs from the album, including "Like Jennie".
+She confirmed it to be the album's title track with a teaser video released on March 3, showing various Polaroid photos of herself over a snippet of the chorus.
+The following day, she released a concept photo for the single depicting her gazing into the camera as she wears a red spacesuit.
 She released a second concept photo for the song on March 5 showing her with a unique hairstyle and tank top spacesuit.
 "Like Jennie" was released as the fourth single from Ruby simultaneously with the album's release on March 7.
 On April 11, the singer released a remix of the song with South Korean DJ Peggy Gou.
 On April 25, Jennie released an extended version of the Peggy Gou remix.

 Composition and lyrics

 "Like Jennie" was co-produced by Diplo and co-written by Jennie and Zico, with whom she previously collaborated in 2024 on his single "Spot!".
 The song features a "metallic" beat that combines baile funk and phonk using funk carioca drums, a crisp drum loop and bouncing synths for a "club-ready feel."
 It was described as a hip-hop song highlighted by "Jennie's rapping skills and fresh style".
 Lyrically, it is about her influence and how there "could never ever be" another Jennie.
 In the chorus, she sings "Who wanna rock with Jennie? / Keep your hair done, nails done like Jennie / Who else got 'em obsessed like Jennie?", noting her impact on fashion trends.
-The song emphasizes Jennie's individuality and originality, as she sings about walking down her own path with confidence and realizing that no one can take her place.
-In the second verse, she delivers a rap verse in Korean, the sole moment in that language on the album.
+The song emphasizes Jennie's individuality and originality, as she sings about walking down her own path with confidence and knowing that no one can take her place.
+In the second verse, she delivers a rap verse in Korean, the only section in that language on the album.